 The Hugh Lane

 The Hugh Lane is an art gallery which you can visit for free, but they also have a bookshop and cafe.
 (Books and coffee are not free, beware).
 Have a walk through and admire the art on display, get some insights into Irish history and mythology, or view the priceless works of the French Impressionists.
 Some very impressive modern art is always on display.
-The Hugh Lane is right on the Luas line, making it very accessible.
+One of the best free things to do in Dublin, the Hugh Lane is right on the Luas line, making it very accessible.
 The books they have on sale are the real deal, some very cheap classics are on sale there to boast off to your friends or quote some Francis Beacon or W.B.
 Yeats.

 The Rathgar Bookstore